biocompibens/ALFA/README.md

 > “Chr12    100000”

 Important: the GTF file has to be sorted by position.
-Otherwise, you can use the following command line to sort it
+Otherwise, you can use the following command line to sort it:

     sort -k1,1 -k4,4n -k5,5nr GTF_FILE > SORTED_GTF_FILE